Two main forms of competition to the status of incumbent water undertakers currently exist for public water supplies.

 As the regulator of drinking water quality for England and Wales, DWI supports the implementation of all approaches that deliver improved drinking water quality as well as long-term benefits to consumers and the environment.
 DWI does not practice any preferences, prejudices or discrimination whilst fulfilling its regulatory role, and requires, monitors, reports and enforces upon the same duties and responsibilities of all ‘relevant persons’ engaged in the supply of drinking water.

-A list of current WSSL holders can be found here (PDF 47KB)
+A list of current appointments and WSSL holders can be found on the Ofwat website.